 - 3 minutes

 - 4 minutes

 - 5 minutes

-We recommend 5 minutes, and that is what we use on all of our sites.
+We recommend 5 minutes, which is what we use on all of our sites.
 But if you’re annoyed by the notification in WordPress, you can increase it.

 Scroll down and click “Save Changes.”